Menu

 The War Years

-The start of World War II brought growth and change to both the logging industry and to Scherer Bros.
+The start of World War II brought growth and change to the logging industry and to Scherer Bros.
 The draft had a big impact on labor, and loyal employees picked up the slack wherever they could.
 Frank Adams, who would become a long-time employee of Scherer Bros., sold lumber by day and worked in the mill at night.
 Munn enlisted in the Army, leaving Clarence to work around the clock at the mill.
 Clarence bought lumber and took care of the office during the day, then filed saws when the day was done.
 It was an intense time where everyone did what they could just to make do.
 Thinking outside the box made a difference in whether or not a company was going to survive.
-For Clarence, this meant investing in odd-sized lumber, often referred to as “rip and trim” stock, which was not subject to rationing during the war.
-He purchased 50 carloads, and the mill sang around the clock, converting the rip and trim into useful products for the war effort.
+For Clarence, this meant investing in odd-sized lumber, referred to as “rip and trim” stock, which was not subject to rationing during the war.
+He purchased 50 carloads, and the mill sang around the clock, converting the rip and trim into products for the war effort.

 History Show 004